ryanmaxwell/UncrustifyX/README.md

 ## Contribution
 I welcome contributors to this project.
 Raise any bugs/suggestions/feature requests within the Issues tab.

+### Configuration Set Contribution
+I plan to add some default config files in the future.
+If you have a particulary fine-tuned config file for a language, please get in touch.

 ## Xcode Integration
 The best way to use your uncrustify configuration from within Xcode is by using [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).
 This is bundled with UncrustifyX and you can install it from the Preferences window.